ZJU-Winter/ZJU-Winter/README.md

 - Learning CSE 224(Graduate Network System), CSE 221(Operating System) and CSE 127 (Computer Security) at UCSD
 - Learning CMU 15-445 Database System by myself
 - Learning MIT 6.824 Distributed System by myself
-- Seeking for 2023 Summer Internship in US

 #### :muscle: Things I am challenging myself with
 - Wake up earlier to make good use of the day